hancush/twit-list/README.md

 <h1>In sum</h1>
 Really this is all a big learning exercise, but that's the engine that's driven this whole pursuit: realizing what can be done, asking how, and then setting out to do it yourself.

-If you read all that, forreal tweet me.
+If you read all that, I'm serious: Tweet me.